takluyver/redsnail/README.md

 1. Make sure you have the development requirements: make, pip, bower.
 2. Run `make deps` to fetch Python & JS dependencies
-3. Run `./redsnail` to launch Redsnail.
+3. Run `python3 redsnail` to launch Redsnail.